How it works in NetBank and the CommBank app

 Data that leaves CommBank is no longer managed by us.
 See the accredited organisation’s Consumer Data Right Policy for details on how they manage your data.
 To learn more about how we handle your data, see our Privacy Policy.

-Data sharing capabilities on their way
+Data sharing capabilities on the way